tabokie/coplus/README.md

 Traditional implementation of coroutine includes following interfaces:

-* create a coroutine
+* **create a coroutine**

   Each scheduler in ThreadPool is by itself a coroutine.
 When a task being schedule is a coroutine, the inner call method execute a Switch operation.

-* exit a coroutine
+* **exit a coroutine**

   To exit a coroutine, we need to know the previous coroutine to go to.
-To accomplish that, all tasks that is possiblly called as coroutine must take a return coroutine as parameter.
+To accomplish that, all tasks that is possibly called as coroutine must take a return coroutine as parameter.

-* yield
+* **yield**

   Simply store the current state and yield to return to return coroutine.
-A global area is used to store all undone coroutine, and a waiting coroutine must be reinsert into active task queue.
+A global area is used to store all undone coroutine, and a waiting coroutine must be re-insert into active task queue.

-* await
+* **await**

   In my implementation, await has many forms:

-a) await for funtion
+  **a)** await for function
-b) await for std conditon variable
+  **b)** await for std condition variable
-c) await for unconditional trigger
+  **c)** await for unconditional trigger
-d) await for timer
+  **d)** await for timer

-All four of them is in essence accomplished by a `register-notify` mechanism. `Register` receives a waiter's coroutine address, `Notify` switch to one of its waiter or simply re-submit as a task.
+  All four of them is in essence accomplished by a `register-notify` mechanism. `Register` receives a waiter's coroutine address, `Notify` switch to one of its waiters or simply re-submit them as tasks.

 ## Benchmark